oyxk179/PMMR/README.md

 transformers 4.35.2<br>

 ## Data preprocessing
 Before running, please generate pre-trained features of proteins and drugs.
-If you want to perform affinity prediction tasks, taking the Davis data set as an example, you need to execute the following command:
+If you want to perform affinity prediction tasks, taking the PDBbind data set as an example, you need to execute the following command:
 ```
-python preprocessing/protein_pretrain/protein_dta.py --dataset davis
+python preprocessing/protein_pretrain/protein_dta.py --dataset pdb
-python preprocessing/compound.py --dataset davis
+python preprocessing/compound.py --dataset pdb
 ```
 And if you want to perform classification task, please run the following code:
 ```